CesiumGS/3d-tiles/TileFormats/Points/README.md

 #### Point Semantics

-These semantics map to an array of feature values that are used to create points.
+These semantics map to an array of feature values that are define each point.
 The length of these arrays must be the same for all semantics and is equal to the number of points.

 If a semantic has a dependency on another semantic, that semantic must be defined.
 If both `POSITION` and `POSITION_QUANTIZED` are defined for a point, the higher precision `POSITION` will be used.